-Every time you buy or sell shares through your stocks and shares ISA, you will need to pay a trading fee, so you’ll want to find the best stocks and shares ISA for you with the lowest fees.
+Every time you buy or sell shares through your stocks and shares ISA, you will need to pay a trading fee, so you’ll want to find the most popular stocks and shares ISAs for you with the lowest fees.
 Otherwise referred to as a share dealing charge, this is often a flat fee.

 For example, if the broker charges £7.50 per trade, you will pay this when you buy shares, and again when you sell them.
 As a side tip, a flat fee is best suited for those of you that wish to invest larger amounts.
 If you want to start small, a low percentage fee is best.